fabianmichael/kirby-typography/README.md

 ### 2.4 Copy and Paste

-1. Download the contents of this repository as ZIP-file.
+1. [Download](https://github.com/fabianmichael/kirby-typography/archive/master.zip) the contents of this repository as ZIP-file.
-2. Rename the downloaded folder to `typography` and copy it into the `site/plugins/` directory in your Kirby project.
+2. Rename the extracted folder to `typography` and copy it into the `site/plugins/` directory in your Kirby project.

 ## 3 Usage